 6. Gather firewood

-Again, gathering firewood does not seem like it would fit in a list of fun camping activities for kids but it turns out this is actually something they love doing.
+Again, gathering firewood does not seem like it would fit in a list of fun camping activities for kids, but it turns out this is actually something they love doing.
 If our kids end up getting bored at some point during the day and end up asking what they can do, I’ll ask them to gather firewood for the fire that night.

 7. Build a firepit

 In addition to gathering rocks, our kids understand the importance of clearing the ground around the fire pit.
-They work hard to make the space safe for a fire and enjoy being able to bring me over to check their work.
+They work hard to make the space is safe for a fire and enjoy being able to bring me over to check their work.
 It’s a great responsibility for them as well as a great teaching opportunity to talk to them about fire safety.